 The entrance to Onkalo, which will be cemented over in 2120 and disguised.

 The amount of effort that’s going into Onkalo is symbolic of the unique time we live in.

 Specifically, about our waste.

-We produce a lot of waste.
 We make 2.6 trillion pounds of it each year, weighing more than 7,000 Empire State Buildings.
 By 2050, there will be more pounds of plastic in the oceans than pounds of fish.

 It follows that waste is one of our most enduring effects on the planet, and as our technology and standard of living improve, the more we seem to produce.

 But of all our waste, the nuclear variety is by far the longest-lived.